BND Hamburger Icon

 Don’t be afraid to dream big once you gather all the information and get down to writing.
 Don’t worry about practicality for now; what initially looks impossible may be achieved down the road with the right team and technologies.
 Work on shaping a vision statement that reflects the specific nature of your business and its aspirations.

-Shockley said there’s nothing wrong with a vision statement that is daring, distinct or even disagreeable.
 “If a vision statement sets out a generic goal that anyone can agree with, it is likely to produce mediocre results.
-A goal like ‘delivering an exceptional experience’ applies equally to a hospital, bank or fitness club.”
+A goal like ‘delivering an exceptional experience’ applies equally to a hospital, bank or fitness club,” Shockley said.

 Quick tips for your vision statement